1.Lifting with bad form

-The deadlift takes a lot from you and requires significant recovery time.
-That’s the reason why many professional powerlifters deadlift heavy with a lot of caution and it’s not uncommon to take 14 days to recover from a hard workout.
-The popular deadlift master Andy Bolton said that he once needed over a month to recover from a heavy deadlift attempt.
+Ultimately, the deadlift takes a lot from you and requires a significant recovery time.
+For that very reason, many professional powerlifters rarely deadlift heavy.
+It’s not uncommon for some to take 14 days to recover from a hard workout.
+The popular deadlift master Andy Bolton said that once needed over a month to recover from a heavy deadlift attempt.

 3.Not deadlifting because of fear

-You should not be scared by the deadlift.
-When done correctly it’s about a million time safer that driving a car.
-Just use common sense and go back if your body tells you to.
-You are not going to save the world no matter how heavy your deadlift is.
-Also, if you think that the deadlift can be dangerous to your back, read this article.
+Don’t be scared of the deadlift.
+When done correctly it’s about a million times safer than driving a car.
+Just use common sense, and go back if your body tells you to.
+You are not going to save the world with your deadlift regardless of how heavy it is.
+Also, if you think that the deadlift can be dangerous for your back, read this post.

-Many people rely on the mixed grip when they perform heavy deadlift sets.
-Technically this method has worked just fine for generations of great powerlifters but it has one serious downfall – it promotes uneven development and the chances of tearing a biceps tendon are quite high.
-That’s why it’s better to use the hook grip or sometimes even straps to prevent such issues.
+Many people rely on the mixed grip for their heavy deadlift sets.
+This method has worked just fine for generations of great powerlifters, but it has one serious downfall – it promotes uneven back development, and the chances of tearing a bicep tendon are high.
+That’s why it’s better to use the hook grip or straps.

-Using straps for some of your deadlifting is definitely fine.
-Just don’t overdo it and make sure you develop your grip strength.
+Deadlifting with straps is fine.
+Just don’t overdo it and work on your grip strength.
 Always use double overhand grip for most of your warm-up sets.
-As your warm-up weight increases your grip strength will improve as well.
-If you have a particularly weak grip, read this article in order to learn how to develop superhuman finger and forearm strength.
+As your warm-up weights increase, your grip strength will improve as well.
+If you have a particularly weak grip, read this article to learn how to develop superhuman finger and forearm strength.

 7.Expecting the deadlift to make your legs huge

-Never do deadlifts before you squat.
-The deadlift tires your lower back like nothing else and when you squat with a tired lower back, you are putting your spinal health in danger.
+Never deadlift before squats.
+The deadlift tires your lower back like nothing else, and when you squat with a tired lower back, you are putting your spinal health in danger.
 Simply don’t do it.
-When you are a beginner deadlifting after squats is acceptable, although you must do some kind of pushing upper body exercise in between to allow some recovery.

 9.Expecting miracles to happen because you deadlift

-Regardless of what the over-hyped articles on the Internet say regarding the deadlift, it’s still just an exercise.
-You will not transform yourself into Ronnie Coleman by doing deadlifts.
-A lot of people tend to expect insane transformations after they introduce squats and deadlifts to their routines.
-Sorry, but deadlifts are still not as effective as steroids are.
-However, deadlifts are definitely the healthier choice for young people who don’t want to shut down their testosterone production for the sake of impressing the girls in the club.
+Regardless of what the over-hyped articles on the Internet say, the deadlift, it’s still just an exercise.
+You will not transform into Ronnie Coleman by doing deadlifts.
+Many lifters expect insane transformations after introducing squats and deadlifts to their routines, but nothing like that ever happens.
+Sorry, but deadlifts are still not as effective as steroids.

 10.Not using chalk for you deadlifts